Scientific Name

 Description

-Sweet Joe Pye Weed is happiest with full sun to part shade in moist to wet soils.
-It prefers that the soil does not dry out, which is why clay works well for Joe Pye.
+Sweet Joe Pye Weed is happiest with full sun to partial shade in moist to wet soils.
+It prefers that the soil not dry out, which is why clay works well for Joe Pye.
 It has no serious insect or disease problems.

-If you are propagating by seed in the fall, then plant thickly as germination is usually low.
-Propagation is best from softwood cuttings taken in late spring or by division in fall as they go dormant or in the spring just as shoots first appear.
+If you are propagating by seed in the fall, plant thickly as germination is usually low.
+Propagation is best from softwood cuttings taken in late spring or by division in fall, as they go dormant, or in the spring, just as shoots first appear.

 See more at Growing and Using Sweet Joe Pye Weed.